redlibrarian/redlibrarian.github.io/_posts/2017-02-16-ils-systemic-generality.markdown

 working on a webpage (and I have no expectation that this will be different with an LSP), so if we instead made the OPAC a website then, through systemic generality, anyone who works with the web can work with the OPAC and vice versa.
+This helps build in-house capacity and reduce single-points-of-failure (though it still leaves the problem of small libraries, addressed below).

 Given that none of the proprietary LSPs (Alma, BlueCloud and, one assumed, FOLIO) can be expected to reduce complexity, as that would